-The following tips will get your kids excited about the gardening bug, and once they are bit it is contagious!
+The following tips will get your kids excited about the gardening bug, and once they bite it is contagious!

-1 .
-Plant kid friendly varieties that are easy to grow like Bush beans, pumpkins, peas, lettuce and sunflowers, fast maturing crops like radishes, spinach, and greens that provide a quick return to keep them interested, and snack-able vegetables like cherry tomatoes, peppers, cucumbers, and strawberries are great to allow your kids to snack right from the garden which is always fun.
+1. Plant kid-friendly varieties that are easy to grow like bush beans, pumpkins, peas, lettuce, and sunflowers.
+Fast-maturing crops like radishes, spinach, and greens.
+Snack-able varieties like cherry tomatoes, peppers, cucumbers, and strawberries are great to allow your kids to snack right from the garden.

 4. Keep your kids involved with every step.
 By starting seeds indoors kids can keep a close watch on the plants growing process from seed to harvest.

 5. Take a field trip to a local farm, greenhouse, or conservatory.
 When visiting a local greenhouse let them pick out their own transplants.
 This will have quicker results than starting from seed.

 Make it fun!